 Many Chinese students study abroad because their families have more income than 10 or 20 years before.

 Today, Chinese families are able to pay more for better studies.
-They want to invest their money at the good place.
+They want to invest their money in a good place.
 In fact, money is not really a problem for these families who can send their children abroad.

-Therefore in order to be successful and generate student leads you need to be active online and use the best Chinese platforms.
+China has changed a lot over the years, and Chinese students’ perception as well.
+How can you capitalize on these changing attitudes?
+You need to develop a positive reputation and increase your visibility on the internet.
+Therefore, in order to be successful and generate student leads, you need to be active online and use the best Chinese platforms.
 Adaptation is the key.

-China now boasts a 65% online penetration rate with some 900 million « netziens » online.
-Chinese society has embraced digital and the web with a fervor rarely found anywhere else.
-Users are spending on average 3 hours per day browsing online and will research extensively for abroad education opportunities.
+The shift to predominantly online student recruitment models represents a tremendous opportunity for higher education institutions looking to reach Chinese students.
+China now boasts a 65% online penetration rate with some 900 million « netizens » online.
+The Chinese society has embraced digital tools with a fervor stronger than anywhere else in the world.
+Users are spending on average 3 hours per day browsing online and will surely do research about foreign and international schools online.

-The « Great Chinese Firewall » had resulted in a completely unique online eco-system when it comes to student recruitment.
-Activities have to be tailored to Chinese specific platforms.
+However, don’t forget that China’s « Great Firewall » had resulted in a completely unique online eco-system when it comes to student recruitment.
+Your promotional campaigns have to be tailored to Chinese-specific platforms.

 A quality mandarin version of your website is necessary.
 Have a mandarin website allows you to optimize your SEO for search engines.
-For a better SEO and a faster loading, your website also needs to be hosted on a local server in China (.cn).
+For a better SEO and optimized loading speed, your website also needs to be hosted on a local server in China (.cn).

 All sites in China need to be optimized for mobile as the vast majority of online users browse on their smartphones, there are now 550 million smartphones in China.
 Mobile content can also be optimized for Wechat China’s largest social network (more on this later..)